cgblockchain/slate/source/index.html.md

 # Introduction

-Welcome to the CryptoSign API Documentation!
-You can use our API to access Cryptosign API endpoints, which can get information about how auth and to send payloads to retrieve a pdf signed.
+Welcome to the CG API Documentation!
+You can use our API to access CG API endpoints.

-We have language bindings in curl on shell and Python!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # Authentication